hclayton1095/DScapstone/slides.md

 ### Manual Labeling Comparison

-- I addition to our three automated tools, a subset of 400 tweets were manually labeled for evaluation.
+- In addition to our three automated tools, a subset of 400 tweets were manually labeled for evaluation.
 - Comparing automated vs. manual label distributions provides a human-quality benchmark.

 ---